CarInsurance.com Insights

 How much does car insurance cost in New Hampshire per month?

-New Hampshire car insurance estimate for full coverage comprises collision, comprehensive and liability with 100/300/100 and cost $105 per month.
-For the state minimum liability, it’s $33, and $35 for a liability policy with limits of 50/100/50.
+In New Hampshire, the full coverage car insurance comprises collision, comprehensive and liability with the limits of 100/300/100 and cost $105 a month.
+On the other hand, state minimum coverage costs $33 and liability policy with limits 50/100/50 is $35 monthly.

 Does your age impact how much you pay for insurance in New Hampshire?